daryamakavchik/mesto-project-deploy/backend/README.md

-# Бэкенд Mesto. Каркас API Mesto
+# Mesto Project Backend.
+Mesto API Blueprint

-## Используемые технологии и решения
+## Solutions and technologies used
-- Typescript в качестве основного языка проекта
+- Typescript as main project language
-- Mongodb и ODM Mongoose для хранения данных пользователей
+- Mongodb and ODM Mongoose to store users' data
-- Node.js в качестве среды выполнения
+- Node.js as runtime environment